ZoeLeBlanc/IntroToDH2020/week10/Tuesday/PITCHME.md

 - So what should be our next steps with our dataset here?

 ---
-#### Updated Expectations for Final Project
+#### Updated Expectations and Timeline for Final Project

-*Initial Demo*
-- How much of the project have you completed?
+- How much of your project will you reasonably have done by next Tuesday?
-- Need to have something to demo, so ideally have completed at least one analysis by presentation
-- Need to explain your research question and process of collecting data

----
-#### Updated Timeline

 - Should we move the initial demo to a later date?
 And subsequently move the presentations into May?